dmlc/xgboost/doc/tutorials/aws_yarn.rst

 on an AWS EC2 cluster.
 Distributed XGBoost runs on various platforms such as MPI, SGE and Hadoop YARN.
 In this tutorial, we use YARN as an example since this is a widely used solution for distributed computing.

-.. note:: XGBoost on Spark
+.. note:: XGBoost with Spark

-  If you are preprocessing training data with Spark, you may want to look at `XGBoost4J-Spark <https://xgboost.ai/2016/10/26/a-full-integration-of-xgboost-and-spark.html>`_, which supports distributed training on Resilient Distributed Dataset (RDD).
+  If you are preprocessing training data with Spark, consider using :doc:`XGBoost4J-Spark </jvm/xgboost4j_spark_tutorial>`.

 ************
 Prerequisite